Honors & Awards

 Farniok was listed by both ESPN and 247Sports as the No. 1 prospect in South Dakota, and he is ranked as the No. 7 center prospect in the nation by ESPN.
 Farniok was also a two-year basketball letterwinner and competed in track, where he was a state qualifier.
 Farniok chose Nebraska over Iowa, Iowa State, Minnesota, Virginia and Virginia Tech.
 He is the son of Christine Farniok-Jones and Rich Jones, and Brad Farniok, and was born on April 21, 2000.
 Farniok enrolled at Nebraska in January of 2018.

 Will is the son of Brad Farniok and Christine and Rich Jones and Rich Jones, and Brad Farniok, and was born on April 21, 2000.
-He is majoring in biological sciences and earned a spot on the Nebraska Scholar-Athlete Honor Roll in his first semester on campus.
+He is majoring in biological sciences and earned spots on the Nebraska Scholar-Athlete Honor Roll in the spring of 2018 and 2019.
+He also claimed spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2019.
 Farniok’s father played collegiately at St. Cloud State, while he had older brothers who played at Iowa State and Oklahoma.